bramstroker/homeassistant-powercalc/docs/source/group.rst

 Groups
 ======

-Powercalc provides several options to group individual power sensors into a single one.
+Powercalc provides several options to group individual power sensors into a single one which sums the total.
 This can be very useful to get a glance about the consumption of all your lights together for example.

 Create group with GUI
 ---------------------